“Seconds Count” Medical Emergencies in Residential High-Rise Buildings.

 By reducing “vertical” response times, building owners and property managers of residential buildings can ensure the residents have a higher chance of survival….based on reducing response times.
 Remember, the brain begins to die within a four to six minutes window without Oxygen.

-National Life Safety Group, and specializes in High-Rise Buildings & Critical Facilities - Fire, Safety and Emergency Management.
+Jason Reid is Senior Advisor for National Life Safety Group, and specializes in High-Rise Buildings & Critical Facilities - Fire, Safety and Emergency Management.